Frequently Asked Questions

 - What is your Helpline?

-We have a confidential telephone support line open during specified times during the week which provides anonymity as well as an opportunity to talk about any distress you may be experiencing or any issues of concern.
+We have an Emotional Support Line open during specified times during the week which provides anonymity as well as an opportunity to talk about any distress you may be experiencing or any issues of concern.
 This service may be used in times of need and calls can last up to an hour.
 To read more information on our Helpline and to check opening times, go to: Helpline

 - Do you support men and boys?